GirlsFromPanema/Cody/README.md

 ## Get Started
 * Invite [Cody](https://discord.com/oauth2/authorize?client_id=858311918447099925&scope=bot&permissions=270126169&response_type=code&redirect_uri=https://cody-bot.xyz/panel)
 * Access the [Dashboard](https://cody-bot.xyz/panel) (optional configs)

-* Toggle Channels from Bot commands.
-* Toggle Commands that shouldn't be enabled.
-* Change the Nickname of Cody.
-* View the Leaderboard.
-* Hide yourself from the Leaderboard.
-* View your enrolled Courses (with exact timestamp).
-* View your premium subscription (with exact timestamp).

-and much more!

 ```
 Run the following Commands in any Channel: